 Biography

-After completing his degrees in only one year, Kahn decided to return to being a full-time artist.
+After completing his degree in only one year, Kahn decided to return to being a full-time artist.
 He and other former Hofmann students established the Hansa Gallery, a cooperative gallery where Kahn had his first solo exhibition.
 In 1956, he joined the Grace Borgenicht Gallery, where he exhibited regularly until 1995.
-Kahn has received a Fulbright Scholarship, a John Simon Guggenheim Fellowship, and an Award in Art from the Academy of Arts and Letters.
+Kahn received a Fulbright Scholarship, a John Simon Guggenheim Fellowship, an Award in Art from the Academy of Arts and Letters, and a Medal of Arts from the U.S. State Department.

 The unique blend of Realism and formal discipline of Color Field painting sets the work of Wolf Kahn apart.
 Kahn is an artist who embodies a synthesis of artistic traits - the modern abstract training of Hans Hofmann, the palette of Matisse, Rothko’s sweeping bands of color, and the atmospheric qualities of American Impressionism.
 The fusion of color, spontaneity and representation has produced a rich and expressive body of work.